dnmfarrell/perltricks-static/content/article/magical-tied-scalars.md

         }
 ```

 Each time through the `while`, I output the value of `$scalar`.
 It doesn't look like I'm doing anything fancy, but I'm implicitly calling `Tie::Cycle::FETCH` each time.
-Now the colors rotate:
+Now the colors rotate.

 This is a bit more fun when I cycle through colored boxes: